ScaleCommerce/puppet-sc_nginx/README.md

 ## Usage

 Put this into your node.yaml or role.yaml.
+This module supports merging of configuration (i.e. vhosts) from all hierarchy levels.
+The upstream module `voxpupuli/puppet-nginx` currently uses automatic parameter lookup, which doesn't support that  (https://github.com/voxpupuli/puppet-nginx/issues/614, https://docs.puppet.com/hiera/3.3/puppet.html#automatic-parameter-lookup).

 ```
 ---